 - College & Career Skill-building: Workshops on college and scholarship essays, cover letters, interviews, personal branding, and more

 - Industry Exposure: High profile speakers and introductions to professionals in publishing, banking, entertainment and more, as well as invitations to theatre, movies, and special events

 - Employment Opportunities: Resource sharing, bylines, internship and job placements

 Be a Writing Works Mentor for the Day

-Writing Works mentors are professionals in any industry who understands the value of writing.
+Writing Works mentors are professional women, gender non-conforming individuals, and men from a number of industries who understand the value of writing.
 As a mentor, you will: